arock95/Go-Exercism-Labs/README.md

 * Pangram               - using a map to determine uniqueness as well as completeness (are all letters represented in a string)

+* Phone Number          - use fmt.sprintf to format strings easily!  create the fundamental function first then create the others; regexp.replaceallstring

 * Proteins              - custom errors
   * type CustomError string
   * func (e CustomError) Error() string{ return string(e)}